arvind-naidu/arvind-naidu.github.com/_posts/2013-09-07-sublime-text-programmers-only-love.md

 **Recently however, I made a switch and trust me, it has been the best decision so far at least programming-wise. :P**

-Being a programmer proficient with many languages, Vim however wasn't good enough and me getting involved in a new project beased on Ruby on Rails called [Instajob][IJ] required me to work with many other things together.
+Being a programmer proficient with many languages, Vim however wasn't good enough and me getting involved in a new project based on Ruby on Rails called [Instajob][IJ] required me to work with many other things together.

 [Github][GH] with [Git][Git], [Heroku][Heroku], and also developing on [Ruby on Rails][Rails] required me to use something far more flexible.
 So, I ditched Vim; *the editor you need to read two books atleast* and finally made way for [Sublime Text 2][ST2].